xan105/Mini-Launcher/README.md

   - Setting compatibility flags or Wine/Proton prefix options
   - Set process priority and affinity (pin to specific cores)

+🗑 No bloat: a single binary and a config file.

 🐧 This software has an emphasis on being compatible with Linux/Proton.

 💻 This software is for my own personal use but feel free to use it.